 Please request that your TOEFL or IELTS scores be sent to the Admissions Office, 1217 University of Oregon, Eugene, Oregon 97403-1217 (select UO code 4846), and to the Public Administration program, (select program "Public Administration").

 About the GRE

-Please request GRE scores be sent to university code "4846 UO" and program code "Public Administration."
+If you choose to take the GRE, which we strongly encourage, please request GRE scores be sent to university code "4846 UO" and program code "Public Administration."
 We accept the GMAT score instead of GRE; select "University of Oregon College of Business."
 Please have a copy of all scores also sent to the PPPM Department.

 If circumstances prevent you from taking the GRE in time for the February 1 deadline, please contact Bob Choquette.
 We can remain flexible regarding your application deadline.